Leveraging VLM-Based Pipelines to Annotate 3D Objects: Material Inference

-We ablate the influence of each factor on the VLM as follows: we pose questions including or excluding the object type (e.g., ``what material is the spoon made of'' vs ``what material is this made of'').
-We also run a third probe including object type in the question but without any image input (e.g., ``what material is a spoon made of'').
+We devise and evaluate 10 inference scenarios over the following axes.
+We assume ScoreAgg to generate view-aggregated predictions: \begin{enumerate}[leftmargin=0.7cm,label=(\roman*),nolistsep] \item \textbf{Conditional inference}: We expect an object's material to be harder to infer from images than type; this raises the question whether we can prompt a VLM to reason deeper about material.
+One way is to equip the VLM with prior inferences such as the object's type.
+Thus the VLM can make its prediction on the basis of two factors: object type and appearance.
+We evaluate how well this works by posing questions including or excluding the likeliest type (e.g., ``what material is the spoon made of'' vs ``what material is this made of'').
+We also run a third probe including the type in the question but without any image input (e.g., ``what material is a spoon made of'').
 This makes the model operate as an LLM, with the same model weights, and helps measure the accuracy of language-only reasoning.

-When specifying the object's type as part of a question, we can choose to use detailed captions like CAP3D's, or succinct type annotations as produced by our VQA pipeline (see Sec \ref{sec:quantitative_type_evaluation}).
-We study which of these performs better (but refer to them as ``type annotations'' collectively).
-To ensure our results are not specific to a model class or size, we run all evaluations on two VLMs: PaLI-X VQA as before, and the smaller BLIP-2 T5 XL (used in CAP3D).
+\item \textbf{Choice of type annotations}: When specifying the object's type as part of a question, we can choose to use detailed captions like CAP3D's, or succinct type annotations produced by our VQA pipeline (see Sec \ref{sec:quantitative_type_evaluation}).
+The comparison is unfair because 43\% of CAP3D captions explicitly contain the target material label, compared to 12\% of PaLI types, mainly due to objects like ``iceberg'' or ``woodcarving''.
+Nevertheless we study which type annotations perform better.

-\textbf{Data/metrics.} To measure material prediction accuracy, we curate a test set of 860 objects spanning 58 material classes.
-All labels are derived from Objaverse tags (see the Appendix for details).
-Unlike in Sec \ref{sec:quantitative_type_evaluation}, we cannot rely on similarity in text embedding space because materials can appear close even when they are different (e.g. "wood" and "metal" have a cosine similarity score of 0.408).
-So we look for an exact string match in the VLM responses. \lm{This paragraph looks like a subtle/detail point and I'm not sure I understand it.}
+\item \textbf{Choice of VLM}: We run two VLMs on all scenarios above–––PaLI-X VQA as before and the smaller BLIP-2 T5 XL (used in CAP3D).
+This helps ensure our results are not specific to a model class or size.